amitkgupta/amitkgupta.github.io/source/_posts/2014-06-30-app-placement-in-cloud-foundry-diego-a-classical-optimization-problem.markdown

 * **Arithmetic:** $+, \times, \div, \mathrm{mod}$ where the modulus for $\mathrm{mod}$ must be a constant, not a computed value.
 * **Counting:** `count(x, xs)` which counts how many times `x` occurs in the slice `xs`.

-It's not terribly important what these constraints are, just that they ensure that a very simple, strict DSL will suffice to express the objective function.
+It's not terribly important what the exact constraints are, they just need to be strict enough to ensure that a very simple DSL will suffice to express the objective function.
 Nobody wants to be sending arbitrary expressions involving $ai$ and $r$ from the App Manager to be `eval`ed on the Auctioneer.

 ### A Proposal for the Objective Function